Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Netflix app users will now see a new dedicated row with those titles.
 The games are downloaded via the Google Play Store but are launched and played in the Netflix app.
 Some require an internet connection, but others can be downloaded and played on the device for offline gaming.

 None of the games are visible on Netflix kids’ profiles.
 All of the selections are free to play, with no ads or in-game purchases, for all Netflix subscribers.
 The new service will launch on iOS devices sometime soon, with more games promised in the next few months.

 Original article, August 26, 2021, at 1:05 PM ET: For years now, we’ve been hopeful that we’d see a “Netflix of gaming.”
 We thought Stadia would be it, but it wasn’t.
 Microsoft’s Xbox Cloud Gaming comes closest but still has significant limitations.
 When we found out Netflix itself was getting into gaming, we thought this would be it: the Netflix of games.

 So far, though, the new service appears pretty underwhelming.
 The company confirmed on Twitter (via The Verge) that it is testing the first titles in Poland.
 People with Polish Netflix accounts can fire up the Netflix Android app and access two live games: Stranger Things 1984 and Stranger Things 3.

 See also: What is cloud gaming?

-However, unlike the videos you watch on Netflix, you don’t stream these games.
+However, unlike the videos you watch on Netflix, you don’t stream these titles.
 Instead, tapping on a game within the Netflix app just takes you to the Google Play Store.
 You download the title there as usual and then launch it from within the Netflix app.
-You cannot launch the game as a standalone app.
+You cannot launch them as a standalone app.

 This means, essentially, that “Netflix games” is just a glorified game launcher that locks titles within the app.
 That doesn’t sound so revolutionary to us.